yashrajz/EventHorizon/README.md

 - If you see "Access Denied" on /admin, make sure you are logged in as the SuperUser.
 - If events do not load, check backend API and MongoDB connection.

 ---

+## Contributing
+1. Fork the repo
+2. Create a feature branch
+3. Commit your changes
+4. Open a pull request

+---

+## License
+MIT

+---

+## Flowchart/DFD Visuals
+For full DFD diagrams, see the [DFD Visuals](#data-flow-diagrams) section above.
+You can use tools like draw.io or Lucidchart to visualize these diagrams for presentations or documentation.

+---

+## Contact
+For questions, open an issue or contact us.

+---